AvneeshSarwate/browser_drawn_projections/src/sketches/polygonFill/notes.md

+add ability to add metadata to individual shapes and then filter shapes by metadata to match to differnet melodies

 still to do
 - X - have some test midi clips to pull from ALS set
 - X - wire up keyboard input to launching clips + animation